melshiD/call-me-back/README.md

 Now, as I find the baton coming nearly in-hand, I see clearly that it's no longer a baton giving light, but a rocket; a brilliant, incendary rocket.
 Decide where to point it and find a way to hold on tight.
 You'll end up somewhere incredible, and hopefully agreeable and a benefit to all.

 Keep buildilng.
 Stay creative and positive.
 Thanks for checking out my app.

+Oh, and to anyone else that submitted a working demo to this hackathon: Congratulations!
+We're pretty much cyborgs now.

 — David